sparkbox/mina-circle/README.md

         commands:
           - mina deploy

 This will result in CircleCI executing a deploy each time it successfully builds the `master` branch.
-Depending on how you have Mina configured, you may want to investigate [mina-multistage](https://github.com/endoze/mina-multistage) to specify multiple environments
+Depending on how you have Mina configured, you may want to investigate [mina-multistage](https://github.com/endoze/mina-multistage) to target specific environments for this task.